Battle of Kharkiv (2022): Intensified strikes (28 February – 2 April)

 On 16 March, Ukrainian officials claimed that three civilians were killed and five were wounded when Russian forces shelled a market.

 On 18 March, Kharkiv Regional Prosecutor's Office reported shelling of residential buildings in Slobidskyi and Moskovskyi districts of the city.
 In addition, the building of the Institute of State Administration of the National Academy for Public Administration was partially ruined.
 Russian shelling of Saltivka killed 96-year-old Boris Romanchenko, who survived four Nazi concentration camps and was engaged in preserving the memory of the crimes of Nazism.

 On 19 March, Oleh Synyehubov, the appointed head of the Kharkiv Regional Civil-Military Administration (HOVA), stated that the northern suburbs of Kharkiv had been under constant bombardment and that the city centre was being struck by shells and rockets.
 He claimed that numerous administrative and cultural buildings had been damaged and destroyed.
 He also stated that Ukrainian forces had counter-attacked, pushing Russian forces away from the outskirts of the city.

 On 24 March, a Russian airstrike hit a Nova Poshta office, killing six civilians and injuring at least 15.
+Ukrainian forces retook the villages of Mala Rohan and Vilkhivka, approximately 20 kilometers east of Kharkiv, on 25 March.
 On 26 March, Russian shells damaged a monument at the Drobytsky Yar Holocaust memorial.

 On 28 March, Kharkiv Mayor Ihor Terekhov said that about 30% of city's residents had left Kharkiv since the onset of the war.
 Head of HOVA, military governor Oleh Synyehubov, reported that Russians had again hit city neighbourhoods with cluster munitions.

-He also claimed that in several directions Ukrainian fighters had counterattacked and that they had cleared the enemy from Mala Rohan and Vilkhivka.
+After retaking the village of Mala Rohan, Ukrainian forces managed to reopen the highway between Kharkiv and Chuhuiv by 30 March.
+A commander in the 92nd Brigade told AFP journalists that Russian forces had been pushed back by about 10 kilometers to the north.

-Amid the heightened Russian shelling of Kharkiv on 31 March 2022, Russian authorities attributed an explosion at an oil supply depot approximately 25 mi north of the border in Belgorod within Russia to an attack by two Ukrainian Mi-24 military helicopters.
+Amid the heightened Russian shelling of Kharkiv on 31 March, Russian authorities attributed an explosion at an oil supply depot approximately 25 mi north of the border in Belgorod within Russia to an attack by two Ukrainian Mi-24 military helicopters.
 Meanwhile, the Russians claimed to have killed, on the same day, more than 100 "extremists and mercenaries" from Western countries in Kharkiv with a high-precision Iskander missile strike on a defense base.